cognitedata/cognite-sdk-python/docs/source/appendix.rst

 Furthermore, we distinguish between maturity of the API specification and the SDK implementation.
 Typically, the API specification may be in beta, while the SDK implementation is in alpha.

-* `aplha` - The feature is not yet released for general availability.
+* `alpha` - The feature is not yet released for general availability.
 There may be breaking changes to the API specification and/or the SDK implementation without further notice.
 * `beta` - The feature is not yet released for general availability.
 The feature is considered stable and 'settled'.
   Learnings during the Beta period may result in a requirement to make breaking changes to API spec/SDK implementation.